Owing to the continued growth of BMC Endocrine Disorders, we are now recruiting new Editorial Board Members to join our

-A suitable Associate Editor for BMC Endocrine Disorders is someone who:
+A suitable Editorial Board Member for BMC Endocrine Disorders is someone who:

 - Supports the journal’s ethos, scope, editorial standards, and policies, and is a committed advocate who will represent BMC Endocrine Disorders within the scientific community.

 - Provides a professional and supportive service to our authors and ensures that manuscripts they are responsible for fulfill the requirements of the Journal and are handled efficiently and appropriately through peer review.

 Role and responsibilities

-An Associate Editor for BMC Endocrine Disorders should be engaged and willing to handle a minimum of twelve (12) manuscripts per year across a range of topics within their broad field of expertise.
+An Editorial Board Member for BMC Endocrine Disorders should be engaged and willing to handle a minimum of twelve (12) manuscripts per year across a range of topics within their broad field of expertise.

 Our Editorial Board Members will receive training, and our in-house editorial team will also provide administrative support.
 The Editorial Board Members will report to the Editor.